ghamzak/agentic_marketing/setup.md

 ## 10. Debugging & Logs
 - All process steps and errors are logged to the terminal via Python logging.

+## 11. Troubleshooting
+- If Streamlit forms or buttons disappear after agent runs, this is due to Streamlit reruns.
+The UI now uses `st.session_state` to persist generated data and keep forms visible for editing and saving.
 ---
 *This guide will be updated as new features and agents are added.*